Andre-Gouverneur/Recipe-App/README.md

+# Project Introduction
+Hello there! 👋 This project is a testament to what can be achieved with a little help and a lot of determination.
+I built this recipe application from the ground up with guidance from Gemini, the AI assistant.
+It demonstrates how someone with very basic programming skills can create a fully functional, full-stack web application.

+This app empowers you to:

+Easily manage recipes: View, add, edit, and delete your favorite recipes.

+Search with ease: Quickly find the recipes you're looking for.

+Learn by doing: The entire project serves as a practical example of how frontend, backend, and containerization technologies work together.

+This project is not just a collection of code; it's a guide to learning and a showcase of how modern tools can help anyone bring a creative idea to life.

 # Recipe Application

 A full-stack web application for managing and sharing recipes.
 This project is built using a modern stack and is fully containerized with Docker for easy setup and deployment.